Life Savers: History

-During the Second World War, other candy manufacturers donated their sugar rations to keep Life Savers in production so that the little candies could be shared with armed forces as a tasty reminder of life at home.
+During the Second World War, other candy manufacturers donated their sugar rations to keep Life Savers in production so that the little candies could be shared with the armed forces as a reminder of life at home.
 Soon after the war ended, the manufacturing license was withdrawn.
 In 1947, U.K.-based Rowntree's—which formerly had been licensed to make Life Savers—started to manufacture a similar product called the Polo mint.

 In 1981, Nabisco Brands Inc. acquired Life Savers from the E.R.
 Squibb Corporation.
 A number of early mint flavors, including Cl-O-Ve, Vi-O-Let, Lic-O-Rice and Cinn-O-Mon were discontinued due to poor sales.
 Nabisco introduced a new Cinnamon flavor ("Hot Cin-O-Mon") as a clear fruit drop-type candy.
 This replaced the white mint flavor Cinn-O-Mon, which had recently been discontinued.
 The other original mint flavors were retired.
 A number of other flavors were also quickly discontinued, after Nabisco took over, in order to make the business more profitable.
 In 2004, the U.S. Life Savers business was acquired by Wrigley's.
 Wrigley's introduced two new mint flavors (for the first time in over 60 years) in 2006: Orange Mint and Sweet Mint.
 They also revived some of the early mint flavors (such as Wint-O-Green).

-Life Savers production was based in Holland, Michigan, until 2002 when it was moved to Montreal, Quebec, Canada due to significantly lower sugar prices in the new location.
+Life Savers production was based in Holland, Michigan, until 2002, when it was moved to Montreal, Quebec, Canada, due to significantly lower sugar prices in the new location.
 The company's headquarters in Port Chester, New York, where Life Savers were made from 1920 until 1984, was distinctive.
 Although it has been converted to apartments, it still retains some Life Savers signage.
 It was added to the National Register of Historic Places in 1985.

 The rights to the Life Savers brand in Australia and New Zealand were sold by Nestlé to Darrell Lea in 2018.
 As a result of the sale, production was shifted from New Zealand to Australia.

 Marketing and promotions

 Jingle

-The Life Savers jingle, “Life Savers, a Part of Living,” was composed by Larry Hambro with lyrics by John “Jack” Keil, the creative director at Dancer Fitzgerald Sample advertising agency.
+The Life Savers jingle, "Life Savers, a Part of Living", was composed by Larry Hambro with lyrics by John "Jack" Keil, the creative director at Dancer Fitzgerald Sample advertising agency.
 The lead vocal was performed by Billie Hughes of the band Lazarus, who, along with the band, also provided harmony vocals and played the musical track.
 Arnold Brown served as the music director for Dancer Fitzgerald Sample, while Phil Ramone produced the recording session at A & R Recording.